Important Dates

 Topics of Interest

-Multimodal Learning Technologies
+Multimodal and AI-Driven Learning Technologies

 • Multimodal Inputs and Outputs

-• Conversational AI
+• Conversational AI and Intelligent Agents

-• Context-Aware Interfaces
+• Context-Aware and Adaptive Interfaces

-• Gesture-Based Controls
+• Gesture-Based and Multimodal Interaction

 • AI and Machine Learning for Adaptive Learning

-• Multimodal Content Delivery
+• Multimodal Content Creation and Delivery

-Intelligent Learning Technologies
+Intelligent Learning Systems and Infrastructures

 • Artificial Intelligence in Education